-Similar phenomena are observed with the OD probe located at x/D = 5.5 and 8.0, shown respectively in Figs. 9 and 10.
+Similar phenomena are observed with the OD probe located at x/D = 5.5 and 8.0, shown, respectively, in Figs. 10 and 11.
 One interesting feature that is more evident in these figures is the variation in the maximum coherence as the OD probe is moved outward from the lip line.
 Initially there is a decrease in the maximum coherence and then an increase to higher levels than obtained with the OD probe on the lip line.
 Though the reason for this behavior is not fully understood, an explanation can be found in the response of the OD.
 The OD senses fluctuations in the density gradient.
-These can be caused by velocity fluctuations that perturb the mean density gradient or by pressure fluctuations detected by the OD.
-In turn, these velocity fluctuations are dominated by the motions of the large scale turbulent structures which are known to correlate well with the noise radiation in the peak noise direction in high speed jets.
-Moving outwards from the jet lip line the velocity fluctuations since the only a small fraction of the hydrodynamic pressure fluctuations will control the OD signal.
-Since the only a small fraction of the hydrodynamic pressure fluctuations radiate as sound the correlation with the far field pressure is likely to decrease.
-Further out from the jet lip line, well outside the edge of the jet, the OD senses the acoustic fluctuations, which are clearly well correlated with the far field sound.
+These can be caused by velocity fluctuations that perturb the mean density gradient or by pressure fluctuations.
+On the jet lip line the velocity fluctuations are at their maximum and are probably the dominant cause of the fluctuations detected by the OD.
+In turn, these velocity fluctuations are dominated by the motions of the large-scale turbulent structures, which are known to correlate well with the noise radiation in the peak noise direction in high-speed jets.
+Moving outward from the jet lip line the velocity fluctuations decrease and initially the hydrodynamic pressure fluctuations will control the OD signal.
+Since only a small fraction of the hydrodynamic pressure fluctuations radiate as sound the correlation with the far-field pressure is likely to decrease.
+Further out from the jet lip line, well outside the edge of the jet, the OD senses the acoustic fluctuations, which are clearly well correlated with the far-field sound.
 This explains the eventual increase in the coherence levels.
+A number of studies have examined the transition between the hydrodynamic and acoustic fields in the vicinity of the shear layer of turbulent jets [28-30].
+Transition criteria for the transverse distance y have been proposed [29,30], the most comprehensive of which appears to be that of Guitton et al. [30], $ky/M_a = 4.3(M_a/0.3)^{-0.375}$, with k the wave number and M_a the acoustic Mach number.
+For our jet this translates to y/D = 0.78/Sr. Referring to the DAS{mic}-OD correlations of Figs. 8 and 9, for $Sr \approx 0.4$ (where the peak occurs), the corresponding transition value is y/D = 1.9, which is consistent with the y/D values where the coherence is observed to increase.